jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 I think I wake him up as well, as soon the rope starts twitching as he comes up.

-Republica is really quite wet on its natural hangs.
+*Republika* is really quite wet on its natural hangs.
 Back at Red Cow, we have a brief rest.
 Already, we seem so much closer to home.
 Whereas below here, you are at the mercy of the weather and the water, this massive phreatic is a warm friendly place.
 It is certainly a fantastic base, psychologically, practically and logistically for a camp to explore the deep area.

-The main hazards overcome (and the risk of flooding) we carefully pick our way back to Camp X-Ray.
+The main hazards overcome (and the risk of flooding) we carefully pick our way back to Camp *X-Ray*.
 Above the hidden pitch in Leprechaun, we have another snooze.
 Awoken by a dream, I check my oversuit pocket - bonanza, just like in the dream, a chocolate bar!
 One bite each and it's a massive difference, but the very last we have.
 We are but machinery.

 Onwards we go, just keep moving, slowly, so slowly.
 The climbs seem so difficult now, limbs so uncoordinated, brain so slow in seeing hand holds and thinking things through.
-Back at Big Rock.
+Back at *Big Rock Candy Mountain*.
 I check that Jim is happy to head back to camp himself, and head up, head home.
-Nice and warm now at least, I thread my way along Friendship Gallery and, eventually, so back to camp.
+Nice and warm now at least, I thread my way along *Friendship Gallery* and, eventually, so back to camp.

 Hot tea, supper, warm fleece to wear and a beckoning bed.
 Jim does not appear, eventually a rather more refreshed Tetley is dispatched to find him, locating him staring down Prima Junction wondering if that's where he came from.

-Tetley and Clare, now that Gergely, Izi, Jana, and to a lesser extent Dan and I have all put in the bolts to conquer Stuck in Paradise, head off to go and push the draughting crawlway at the bottom.
+Tetley and Clare, now that Gergely, Izi, Jana, and to a lesser extent Dan and I have all put in the bolts to conquer *Stuck in Paradise*, head off to go and push the draughting crawlway at the bottom.
 This area sounds like a fantastic lead, and absolutely amazing that all this passage grew from a ludicrous find on a bouldery ledge halfway down a pitch.